 We later learned that the erosion is due to the overdeveloped coastline and many of the buildings were built on top of mangroves and that destroys the beaches.

-But if you walk a bit towards Mamarita’s beach club (north-ish) you’ll find a better beach.
-Also, in the coming days, we’re heading up to Puerto Morelos and that is a phenomenal beach area.
+But if you walk a bit towards Mamarita’s beach club (north-ish) you’ll find what we thought was one of the best

 Even so, we still found a nice place to sit and enjoy being at the ocean and not in freezing ass cold Minnesota.